 One of the reasons that the mullets succeeded is because this new trend was a unique way to celebrate yourself as part of the crazy and very in-your-face culture during this wild decade.
 But it wasn’t just rockers and heavy metals that loved the mullet trend.

 Many others such as bikers, country singers, punk jocks, and yuppies did as well.
 Additionally, actors such as Patrick Swayze (from his work in “Dirty Dancing” and “Road House”) and Kiefer Sutherland (from “The Lost Boys”) also pushed the mullet into the mainstream and made it a socially acceptable and even cool hairstyle to have.

 And although men loved having mullets because they looked cool, the style was also worn by women believe it or not.
 Some of the most iconic mullet looks from women in the 1980s were those of Cher, Jane Fonda and Joan Jett.

-Even though mullets now have a much smaller following, they were a pretty big deal in the 1980s.
-One thing about mullets is that they will always be a thing of the 1980s and their quirk will forever be remembered.
+Regardless one thing about mullets is that they will always be a thing of the 1980s, and their quirk will forever be remembered.
 Maybe one day they will return, but we think most will agree this was a hairstyle that was probably best left in the 1980s.